MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Remote_Troubleshooting.md

 The following quotas are available in the basic configuration.

--- The WSMan provider (WSMan:) provides several quota settings, such as the MaxEnvelopeSizeKB and MaxProviderRequests settings in the WSMan:<ComputerName> node and the MaxConcurrentOperations, MaxConcurrentOperationsPerUser, and MaxConnections settings in the WSMan:<ComputerName>\Service node.
+- The WSMan provider (WSMan:) provides several quota settings, such as the MaxEnvelopeSizeKB and MaxProviderRequests settings in the WSMan:\<ComputerName\> node and the MaxConcurrentOperations, MaxConcurrentOperationsPerUser, and MaxConnections settings in the WSMan:\<ComputerName\>\\Service node.

--- You can protect the local computer by using the MaximumReceivedDataSizePerCommand and MaximumReceivedObjectSize parameters of the New-PSSessionOption cmdlet and the $PSSessionOption preference variable.
+- You can protect the local computer by using the MaximumReceivedDataSizePerCommand and MaximumReceivedObjectSize parameters of the New-PSSessionOption cmdlet and the \$PSSessionOption preference variable.

--- You can protect the remote computer by adding restrictions to the session configurations, such as by using the MaximumReceivedDataSizePerCommandMB and MaximumReceivedObjectSizeMB parameters of the Register-PSSessionConfiguration cmdlet.
+- You can protect the remote computer by adding restrictions to the session configurations, such as by using the MaximumReceivedDataSizePerCommandMB and MaximumReceivedObjectSizeMB parameters of the Register-PSSessionConfiguration cmdlet.

 When quotas conflict with a command, Windows PowerShell generates an error.